 Whether you’re vegetarian or not, I think you should try making these Spicy Lentils and Potato Croquettes at least once.
 And these ones taste even much better the next day.

-- 1 cup red lentils – cleaned well
+- 1 cup red lentil or green lentil – cleaned well

 - 3 cups water